ym1085/TIL/Certification/aws/practitional/examtopics/151-200/README.md

 C. Amazon CloudFront
 D. Amazon Simple Queue Service (Amazon SQS)

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: D
 </div>
 </details>

 ## Question 168

 A company needs to build an application that uses AWS services.
 The application will be delivered to residents in European countries.
 The company must abide by regional regulatory requirements.
 Which AWS service or program should the company use to determine which AWS services meet the regional requirements?

 A. AWS Audit Manager